C0DER11101/CPrograms/OpOnBits/BitFields.md

 _If we have a pointer to structure, then the arrow operator_( `->` ) _can be used to access the bit fields._

-**If a bitfield is defined as signed int, then it should be atleas 2 bits long because on bit is used for sign.**
+**If a bitfield is defined as signed int, then it should be at least 2 bits long because one bit is used for sign.**

 ```c
 struct tag